Cherreads

 It didn't move with urgency at first, only drifted a few steps before stopping again, its head hanging or rather lolling slightly forward, a second shape followed behind it, then a third.

-He didn't need exact numbers, he needed probability, probability said the station was already compromised badly enough that entering it alone with a wrench was just another version of the same mistake in different clothes.
+He didn't need exact numbers.
+He needed probability, and probability suggested the station was already compromised badly enough that walking inside alone with nothing but a wrench would simply be the same mistake wearing different clothes.

 He tapped the steering wheel once with his thumb, thinking.

-The food in the back of the hatchback tempted him more than the station itself, grocery bags meant someone had made it far enough to collect supplies before things fell apart.
+The grocery bags sitting in the back of the hatchback tempted him far more than the service station itself.
+They meant someone had survived long enough to gather supplies before everything finally fell apart.

 That meant bottled water, canned food, maybe batteries, maybe first aid, the problem was the hatchback sat inside the same kill zone as the pumps and the station entrance.